akononovicius/physRisk-content-repository/articles/2012/february-and-march-active-time-for-econophysicists.md

 Noise"](http://www.saha.ac.in/cs/upon6.ecmp/Home.html), ["Verhandlungen
 DPG"](http://berlin12.dpg-tagungen.de/index.html?lang=en) and ["Open
 Readings" (lt.
 "Laisvieji skaitymai")](http://www.openreadings.eu/).
 Our
-B. Kaulakys, V. Gontis, A. Kononovičius, P. Purlys and R. Kazakevičius have given oral and poster presentations at these conference.
+B. Kaulakys, V. Gontis, A. Kononovicius, P. Purlys and R. Kazakevičius have given oral and poster presentations at these conference.
 Presentations were mostly concerned with our newest achievements in [the applications of Kirman